oluwatobiloba136/oluwatobiloba136.github.io/_posts/2025-01-02-Who_wrote_the_bible.md

 author: Tobi Kazeem
 ---

-# Who wrote the Bible?.
+# Who wrote the Bible?

 `Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost. - 2 Peter 1:20-21